 *Not admitted to practice law.

-Alex Chae is a business litigator who frequently handles complicated, high-stakes cases throughout the U.S and abroad, often representing businesses in the oil and gas and oilfield service industries.
+Alex Chae is a corporate litigation specialist who frequently handles complicated, high-stakes cases throughout the U.S and abroad, often representing businesses in the oil and gas and oilfield service industries.
 He has both defended and prosecuted claims involving a wide range of business disputes, including:

 Alex is also well-known and admired for his connections within the Asian community, both in the U.S and abroad.
 He has traveled frequently to Asia, where he is regarded as a trusted corporate advisor among both individuals and business seeking outside investment and litigation counsel.